 Oil making its way to wastewater treatment plants can disrupt the treatment process and increase the need for maintenance.

 To prevent these problems, the District encourages you to dispose of your leftover F.O.G. properly.
 Here are some suggestions that many of your neighbors may already be following:

 · Do not put fats, oil, grease or greasy food down the garbage disposal.

-· Place small amounts of fat, oil, and grease in a container with a tight-sealing lid, put the container in a trash bag, tie the bag shut, and dispose of it in a trash receptacle.
+· Place small amounts of fat, oil, and grease in a brown paper bag and dispose of it in your organic waste container.